TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     filesystems:

         This property can be used to mount additional filesystems into an OS VM.
 It is primarily intended for SDC special VMs.
 The value is an array of objects.
-Those objects can have the following properties: source, target, raw (optional), type and options.
-These are described
+The properties available are listed below under the filesystems.*.<property> options.
+Those objects can have the following
-        below:
+        properties: source, target, raw (optional), type and options.

-    filesystem.type:
+    filesystems.*.type:

         For OS VMs this specifies the type of the filesystem being mounted in.
         Example: lofs